Daniel Edelman (businessman)

 Daniel Joseph Edelman (July 3, 1920 – January 15, 2013) was an American public relations executive who founded the world's largest public relations firm, Edelman.
 Edelman had a significant influence on the methodology of public relations.

 Life and career

 Edelman was born to a Jewish family in Manhattan.
 He attended DeWitt Clinton High School in the Bronx.
 He then attended Columbia University, graduating from Columbia College in 1940, then earning a master's degree in journalism in 1941 from Columbia University Graduate School of Journalism.

 His first job was working as a sports reporter in Poughkeepsie, New York.
 After serving in a United States Army psychological warfare unit during World War II, he was a night news reporter at CBS before taking work promoting jazz artists.

-In 1947 Edelman moved to Chicago as public relations director for hair care product line Toni Home Permanent Co. (now a division of Gillette).
-In 1952 he founded Edelman there.
-His son Richard Edelman became President & chief executive officer in 1985.
+In 1947, Edelman moved to Chicago as public relations director for haircare product line Toni Home Permanent Co (now a division of Gillette).
+In 1952, he founded Edelman there.
+His son Richard Edelman became president & chief executive officer in 1985.

 Edelman died of congestive heart failure in Chicago.